likeabird43/likeabird43/README.md

 # Hi, I'm Janet Lee 😄

 > Audio Engineer · Music Producer · Audio Researcher
+> Specializing in audio editing, recording, mixing, speech/audio annotation, and AI-assisted audio workflows.

 Audio-focused professional with over 7 years of experience in music production, voice processing, and content creation across the U.S. and Korea.
-Skilled in audio editing, vocal enhancement, audio quality evaluation, and speech/audio annotation, with hands-on experience in annotation and real-world audio data workflows.
+Skilled in audio editing & engineering, vocal enhancement, audio quality evaluation, and speech/audio annotation, with hands-on experience in annotation and real-world audio data workflows.
 Combines creative audio expertise with a growing background in data analysis and machine learning.

 ---